buildspace/buildspace-projects/NFT_Collection/en/Section_0/Lesson_1_What_Are_We_Building.md

 When you reach the end of this project, you'll be able to earn an NFT.

-**We'll airdrop an NFT to your connected wallet if you finish the project within 7-days of the kick-off.**
+You'll only be eligible for the NFT if you finish it within 60 days of signing up!
+So make sure you schedule time to finish, you got this!

+**Once you finish the project, you'll get the NFT airdropped within 7 days**

+Here's what it looks like:

 ![Untitled](https://i.imgur.com/4PliKDj.png)